A user experience (UX) designer defines how a user feels while interacting with a product.

 - Try your plan and analyze the results

 If you are satisfied with your outcomes, involve your user.
-Repeat this process until you get a masterpiece that satisfies your user and worth what it costs.
+Repeat this process until you get a masterpiece that satisfies your user and is worth what it costs.

 Always try to be clear in your thoughts.